makyo/artemis.productions/about.md

 permalink: /about/
 ---

-ARTEMIS PRODUCTIONS is a small group producing wines, meads, beers, spirits, and words somewhere in Colorado.
+ARTEMIS is a chorus in the Seattle area with a focus on contemporary music.
+It is directed by Madison Scott-Clary, and is structured to be a welcoming musical space for queer folks.

 Artemis is the goddess of the hunt, of animals and wilderness, of the moon and archery.